Heidiepa/h1/README.md

 Comments:
 Was not that clear what name to use for virtual machine, now it is named after me, not after Tero Guide was good but somewhat complex to follow, possibly personal issue.
+I would have liked more concise guide but managed with this.
+Also following intructions and booting up the system on only laptop (without external screen) was bit difficult but got it working finally.

 ## Voluntary bonus: Use either (Hutchins et al 2011) cyber kill chain or MITRE ATT&CK framework for analyzing a security incident.
 You can pick any incident you want (even the one you used earlier in this homework), but try to pick a source that gives you enough technical and business detail to do some analysis.
 (If you're in a hurry, cyber kill chain is much simpler.
 If you're technically skillful, you might find ATT&CK interesting)